 If you've been talking to people about wanting to keep a pet turtle, you've probably heard someone tell you that turtles carry diseases.
 And you know what?
 They do.
 But so does every other animal -- including people!

-The reason why people especially worry about getting sick from turtles is that back in the 1960's and 1970's, a lot of kids caught a serious disease called Salmonella from their pet turtles.
+The reason why people especially worry about getting sick from turtles is that back in the 1960's and 1970's, some children caught a serious disease called Salmonella from their pet turtles.
 A lot of animals can transmit Salmonella, but turtles and other reptiles, birds, and amphibians are especially likely to carry Salmonella bacteria.

-Turtles (as well as other reptiles, amphibians, and birds) can carry the Salmonella germ without getting sick themselves.
-Just because your turtle looks healthy doesn't mean he or she doesn't carry the Salmonella bacteria, so we always have to be careful.
+Turtles (as well as other reptiles, amphibians, and birds) can carry the Salmonella germ (and other germs) that don't make them sick, but that can make people sick.
+Just because your turtle looks (and is) healthy doesn't mean he or she doesn't carry the Salmonella bacteria or other germs, so we always have to be careful.

 The most important health rule for turtle keepers is to wash your hands before and after handling your turtle or its habitat.

-Salmonella is transmitted in an animal's feces (poop).
+As we mentioned earlier, Salmonella is a serious disease.
+It is transmitted in an animal's feces (pronounced FEE-seez), which is a scientific word for poop.
 Because aquatic turtles poop in the water, they can get Salmonella germs on the outsides of their bodies when they swim; and we can get those germs into our bodies when we handle the turtles or anything in their habitat.
 This includes the water, the tank, the filter, and anything else in the habitat.

-We also need to wash our hands before touching our turtles, and we have to be really careful to rinse them carefully and get all the soap off.
+We also need to wash our hands before touching our turtles because we can carry germs that don't make us sick, but that can make our turtles sick.
+After we wash our hands, we have to be really careful to rinse them carefully and get all the soap off.
 Some soaps and detergent can be harmful to turtles.

 You can read more about maintaining the water quality here.

 If you have a cold or are sick in any way, don't play with your turtle or touch its habitat any more than you have to.
-This is to protect both your turtle and yourself, because when you're sick with one thing, your resistance is lowered and it's easier for you to get sick with something else.
+This is to protect both your turtle and yourself, because when you're sick with one thing, your resistance is lowered, which means that it's easier for you to get sick with something else.
 So if there's someone else who can take care of your turtle while you're sick, ask them to help.

 If there's no one else who can help you care for your turtle, wash your hands especially well before feeding it, wash your hands afterwards (which you should be doing anyway), don't touch your turtle any more than necessary, and don't cough or sneeze on your turtle.

-So if someone wants to see your turtle, it's your job to make sure that they know and follow all of these rules.
-Even if you're a kid, it's still your turtle and your responsibility.
+So if someone wants to see your turtle, it's important that you make sure that they know and follow all of these rules.
+Keeping turtles safely is a big responsibility.

 Find a vet for your turtle before your turtle gets sick.
 In an emergency, you want to already know who to call.